danEdmonds/danedmonds.github.io/about.md

 title: About me.
 ---

 **With over a decade of experience,** my creativity and appreciation for web standards complement my meticulous attention to detail and writing creative markup.
-I transition comfortably between front-end and back-end environments, thriving on moving projects from conception to launch.
+I transition comfortably between design and front-end development environments, thriving on moving projects from conception to launch.

 I’m currently a **user experience designer** at [West Virginia University Health Sciences](https://health.wvu.edu).
 As a member of the digital team, I conceptualize and build web experiences using quality, hand-crafted, reusable components while pushing the boundaries of the set brand patterns.